kudashevs/cidoo-qk61-via/README.md

 ## Layouts

 As you might know, I am a big fan of Vim.
 So, my personal layout is influenced by it.
-However, not all the mappings are Vim related and came from different sources.
-In this repository you will find to layout files:
+However, not all the mappings are Vim related and come from different sources.
+In this repository you will find the following layout files:
-- [default layout](#default) - the default keyboard's layout (in case something goes really bad)
+- [default layout](#default) - the default keyboard layout (in case something goes bad)
 - [Vim-like layout](#vim-like) - this is my layout which is heavily influenced by Vim
 - [extended layout](#extended) - this is an extended layout for those who miss the arrow keys

-**Warning:** I don't really care about RBGs, lighting and other light related stuff.
+**Warning:** I don't really care about RBGs, lighting and other light-related stuff.
 Some light-related keys might be overwritten because I didn't pay much attention to those keys while I thought about remapping.

 ### <a id="default">Default layout

-You can find the information about the default layout in [the manual](https://epomaker.com/blogs/manuals/cidoo-qk61-manual).
-However, in my case the layout was a little different from in the manual.
+You can find information about the default layout in [the manual](https://epomaker.com/blogs/manuals/cidoo-qk61-manual).
+However, in my case the layout was a little different from what is in the manual.
 In addition, it was a bit surprising for me because I expected the FN key to be in a different position.
-As you can see in the first picture the FN key is on the very bottom right.
+As you can see in the first picture, the FN key is on the very bottom right.

 <p align="center">
 <img alt="Layer 0" src="https://github.com/user-attachments/assets/c0fc3218-a72a-49c1-93d4-36235e8394be" />